tangollama/cis411_lab0/labreports/LAB_wesleycqy.md

 # Step 1: Fork this repository
 - https://github.com/wesleycqy/cis411_lab0.git
 - ![RepositoryRelationships](../assets/RepositoryRelationships.png "RepositoryRelationships")
-- When I forked @tangollama's repository, I essentially "copied" his entire code onto my device to use.
+- When I forked @tangollama's repository, I essentially "copied" his entire code onto my machine to use.
 From there, I am free to edit and use it.
 This is different compared to a source control branch.
 That is where a code simply branches out rather than copying all of the code down.
 This may be done to merge add new features among other things and eventually merge back into the original codebase whereelse forking does not.

 # Step 2: Clone your forked repository from the command line